 6. Make lessons meaningful

-If you notice something that the children are particularly interested in, try to incorporate it into your lesson plan in some way.
-For example, if they are interested in dinosaurs and you are teaching numbers, count dinosaurs!
+If you notice something that particularly interests the children, try to incorporate it into your lesson plan.
+For example, if they’re fascinated by dinosaurs and you’re teaching numbers, count dinosaurs.

-Teaching things in context makes your lesson more meaningful.
-For example, if you’re teaching the names of farm animals, make a farm scene or have a story about a farm and the animals, sing relevant songs like ”Old MacDonald Had a Farm”.
+Teaching language in context makes it more meaningful.
+If you’re teaching farm animals, create a farm scene, tell a story about a farm, or sing songs such as “Old MacDonald Had a Farm.”
+Context gives language purpose and makes it easier to remember.

 7. Incorporate plenty of repetition